 Boat Registration and Licenses in Maine

-- Vessels currently registered in another state that properly display their decal and won't be in Maine for more than 60 consecutive days.
+- Vessels currently registered in another state OR country with a properly displayed decal, not operating on Maine waters for more than 60 consecutive days.

 - Vessels displaying a current boat number from a recognized racing association that are strictly used for racing.